Skip to content

 What is the history of payroll?

 The history of payroll refers to the early days of payroll during the 14th and 15th centuries and its development and evolution journey throughout these ages.
-During the 14th and 15th centuries, the development of bookkeeping systems allowed businesses to record wages and financial transactions.
-The Industrial Revolution in the 18th-19th centuries brought mass employment, which required businesses to have more structured payroll management.
+During the 14th and 15th centuries, bookkeeping systems allowed businesses to record wages and financial transactions.
+The Industrial Revolution in the 18th-19th centuries brought mass employment, which required more structured payroll management.

-Governments also started to introduce various labor laws like the Fair Labor Standards Act (FLSA) of 1938, which set wage regulations, and payroll taxes were formally introduced in the U.S. with the Social Security Act of 1935.
+Governments introduced labor laws like the Fair Labor Standards Act (FLSA) of 1938, which set wage regulations, and payroll taxes were formally introduced in the U.S. with the Social Security Act of 1935.
 Payroll systems continued to evolve in the mid and late 20th century with tax withholdings, structured wage reporting, and automated payroll processing.

 Why did the payroll system evolve?